Quick Retrospective Template

 1. Keep the retrospective organized

-Using a retrospective template helps you avoid common pitfalls.
+Using a Retrospective template helps you avoid common pitfalls.
 For example, the goal of the retrospective is to brainstorm areas of improvement, but some employees may use the meeting simply to air their grievances.
 The template functions as a project management tool that allows you to stay on track and bring everyone back to your central questions: What did we do well?
 How can we improve?
+What helped us move forward?

 2. Incorporate feedback from different perspectives

 Moreover, noting these central questions can empower participants to speak up.
-Use the retrospective template to foster an environment in which every member of the team feels comfortable sharing their ideas.
+Use the Retrospective template to foster an environment in which every member of the team feels comfortable sharing their ideas.
+The Retrospective template is also a good exercise to analyze what held your team back and how could you do things differently.

 Equally important, the template increases efficiency and cuts down on resource usage.
 Retrospective meetings tend to be costly, since they demand time and attention from a variety of stakeholders.
-Using the retrospective template can help you prepare for the meeting, keep everyone on task, and clarify action items.
+Using the Retrospective template can help you prepare for the meeting, keep everyone on task, and clarify action items and what to do next.
 Since Miro’s template auto-saves, you can quickly refer to previous retrospective meetings to ensure you’re not discussing a redundant topic.

-How do you use the Miro retrospective tool template?
+How do you use the Miro Retrospective template?

 Communicate with your team in real-time.
 You can use the video chat or @mention features to boost engagement.
 If you have some people writing out physical sticky notes, simply take a photo of the finished whiteboard and upload it to the visual whiteboard.